mutchinick/typescript-ddb-event-driven-template/_docs/GUIDELINES.md

 **Responsibilities**:

-- Validate incoming request data
+- Validate incoming request data (for APIs) or internal data structures (for Workers)
 - Use Zod for schema validation
-- Provide type-safe request object
+- Provide type-safe request/data objects

+**Note**: Models are not exclusive to APIs.
+Workers can also have `model/` folders when they need to define and validate data structures specific to that worker slice.

 **Template**: